 Their mission is to foster a deep love for animals, and they bring that into their unique horseback riding program.
 Campers are encouraged to form a connection with their horse and spend a lot of time with their favorite horses.

 So even if their activities are very similar to what you’ll find in other equestrian camps like drills, trail riding, and introduction to different riding disciplines, their approach is firmly grounded in building trust and respect between rider and steed.
-For example, they learn to understand a horse’s cues and guide the horse without hurting it.
+They learn to understand a horse’s cues and guide the horse without hurting it.

 5. Camp Tecumseh

 Many parents worry about whether horseback riding camp is safe, especially if their child does not have prior riding experience.
-Well, set your fears aside—Camp Tecumseh puts extra attention to making sure your child has the proper gear, the right training, and close supervision by experienced trainers.
+Fortunately, Camp Tecumseh puts extra attention to making sure your child has the proper gear, the right training, and close supervision by experienced trainers.

 All children are provided with ASTM/SEI certified helmet that properly fits their head.
 There is a safety check before each ride.
 Instructors look at the horse and the tack and check if the rider is in the proper physical or mental condition to ride.

-The summer camp also matches campers to the right training level and pairs them with the right horse — and for reference, they have over 60 horses in their stable.
-During the camp period, they are encouraged to build a bond with their horse by helping take care of it and spend a lot of time together.
+The summer camp also matches campers to the right training level and pairs them with the right horse, with over 60 horses in their stable.
+During the session, riders are encouraged to build a bond with their horse by helping take care of it and spend a lot of time together.

 The camp is certified by the Certified Horsemanship Association and the American Camping Association.